2010–11 Melbourne Tigers season: Ladder

-This is the ladder at the end of season, before the finals.
+Below is the ladder at the end of the season, before the finals.
 The top 4 teams qualified for the finals series.

-The NBL tie-breaker system as outlined in the NBL Rules and Regulations states that in the case of an identical win–loss record, the results in games played between the teams will determine order of seeding.
+The NBL tie-breaker system, as outlined in the NBL Rules and Regulations, states that in the case of an identical win–to–loss record, the results in games played between the teams will determine the order of seeding.